McCallum High School: Academics

-The McCallum student newspaper ("The Shield") was one of five such publications statewide to win "Gold" at the 2023 ILPC ("Interscholastic League Press Conference") and McCallum was one of three high schools to earn a "Gold" designation for its online news offerings.
+The McCallum student newspaper (The Shield) was one of five such publications statewide to win "Gold" at the 2023 ILPC ("Interscholastic League Press Conference"), and McCallum was one of three high schools to earn a "Gold" designation for its online news offerings.
 Twenty-one McCallum students were named to the 2023 ILPC All-State journalism staff, the most from any Texas high school and one eighth of the statewide total.
 Twenty students were named to the ILPC All-State journalism staff in 2024 and seventeen students in 2025; both totals were the most from any Texas high school for those years.
 A McCallum student was named 2024 National Journalist of the Year by the Journalism Education Association.
 McCallum also won the Staff Excellence Blue and Gold Award for scoring the most points across all categories at Quill and Scroll's 2024 International Writing, Photo and Multimedia Contest.

-Performing Arts
+Performing arts

-From the 2008-2009 school year to the 2023-2024 school year McCallum produced no fewer than six Texas Music Educators Association All-State ensemble qualifiers each year, with 136 total qualifiers over the sixteen year period: the most of any Austin ISD campus.
+From the 2008–2009 school year to the 2023–2024 school year, McCallum produced no fewer than six Texas Music Educators Association All-State ensemble qualifiers each year, with 136 total qualifiers over the sixteen year period: the most of any Austin ISD campus.

-The McCallum marching band has reached the finals of the Texas UIL State Marching Band Competition four times (2025, 2021, 1980, 1979) and has reached the preliminary round an additional three times (2019, 2017, 2005).
+The McCallum marching band has reached the finals of the Texas UIL State Marching Band Competition four times (2025, 2021, 1980, 1979), and has reached the preliminary round three times (2019, 2017, 2005).